-For nearly a decade I've been contributing reviews, interviews and essays to arts and cultural publications.
+For a decade I've been contributing reviews, interviews and essays to arts and cultural publications.
 I write about contemporary art, books, films and digital culture.

 Here are some of my favourites.